vpatel90/README/README.md

 ### Asking Questions
 Whenever I get stuck, my first instinct is to ask someone why I am stuck.
 Sometimes its a 'rubber duck' situation and sometimes I truly just need someone to tell me how to fix the problem.
 This is probably where I get the most self conscious because I feel like I am bothering people while they are doing their own work.

-### Opinionated, but open to other ideas
-I am a fairly opinionated person, but I am always open for conversation.
-Definitely *not* 'my way or the highway' type

 ### Zooming out
 Once I am familiar in an environment, I am strong at zooming out of a problem and figure out how a solution could impact various touchpoints of a system.
 I like thinking about these potential problems and finding clever solutions to avoid them.